Skip to content

 Returns:

-• Boolean: true if the string is a valid user name, false otherwise.
+• Boolean: true if the string is a valid value for that type, false otherwise.

 Generates a UUIDv4.